rocketgeek/wp-members-dev/readme.txt

 * Bug fix for register form field label links.
 * Bug fix that causes [wpmem_field] shortcode option to be reset when setting other settings or updating.
+* Deprecated `$wpmem->select_style`.
+This is part of the custom stylesheet settings/options, but is no longer needed.
+Using only `$wpmem->cssurl` going forward will make upgrading easier for those who use a custom stylesheet.
+This change should be transparent for all upgrades.
 * Add additional form support for form field label links (native WP reg, WC forms, dashboard profile, [wpmem_field] shortcode).
 * New API functions for user counts: `wpmem_user_count()`, `wpmem_get_user_count_by_meta()`, `wpmem_get_user_count_by_role()`.
 * New API function for import: `wpmem_csv_to_array()`.